dib-len/discord-receipt-reader-bot-py/README.md

 - This CSV file can be opened in softwares such as Excel or Google sheet to make any fixes or changes

 ## Important
-- Please be advised that this bot is not perfect by any means
+- Please be advised that this bot is not 100% accurate with every image scan
+- For the most accurate results for each picture, please ensure the image of the receipt has good lighting and is easy to read
 - It may not detect the total costs, however, it has several error handlers to deal with this
 - You will need to use your own Discord API key if you are to use this in your own server